JasonWynkoop1/good-vibrations/README.md

 These commands will push all your code to the GitHub repository you've created.

-## GitHub Pages Deployment
+## GitHub Pages Deployment with Custom Domain

-This project is configured to be deployed on GitHub Pages.
+This project is configured to be deployed on GitHub Pages with the custom domain "goodvibrationsspeech.net".
 The following steps have been completed:

-### 1. Configure Vite for GitHub Pages
+### 1. Configure Vite for GitHub Pages with Custom Domain

-The `vite.config.ts` file has been updated to output the build to the `docs` directory and use the correct base path for GitHub Pages:
+The `vite.config.ts` file has been updated to output the build to the `docs` directory and use the root path for the custom domain:

 ```typescript
 import { defineConfig } from 'vite'